-How to keep a Christmas tree alive for longer – using baking soda and more
+How to keep a Christmas tree alive for longer – 10 expert tips, including using baking soda

-Ever wondered how to keep a Christmas tree alive and looking fresh?
-Keeping your real tree looking fresh is simple with these expert tips, including using lemonade and cutting the trunk
+Keeping your real tree looking fresh is simple with these expert tips, including using lemonade and cutting the stump

 The question of how to keep a Christmas tree alive for longer is arguably one of the most important conundrums of the festive period – especially since seasonal decorating gets earlier every year.

-Of course, if you've opted for one of the best artificial Christmas trees keeping it fresh isn't really a concern.
-However, if you've got your heart set on one of the best real Christmas trees, be it a Nordmann fir or a Norway spruce, ensuring your tree is in a healthy condition can require a little more effort.
+Of course, opting for an artificial Christmas tree solves the problem.
+However, if you've got your heart set on a real Christmas tree, be it a Nordmann fir or a Norway spruce, ensuring your tree remains healthy can require a little bit of effort.

 But fear not, we've gathered together some of the best tips and tricks from horticultural experts to extend how long your Christmas tree will last – ensuring it's in tip-top condition for the whole of the festive period.